 Data Subject Access Request

-AcuityAds is committed to transparency, and we want EU and California data subjects to have access to personal data that we may have about them and/or the devices that they may use to access the Internet.
+AcuityAds is committed to transparency, and we want you to have access to personal data that we may have about you and/or the devices that you may use to access the Internet in accordance with applicable law.

 YOUR ACCESS RIGHTS

-If you make a subject access request as set out in this policy, you are entitled to see or delete the personal data that we have about you including any digital identifiers such as cookie IDs and mobile advertising IDs that AcuityAds may store.
+If you make a subject access request as set out in this policy, you are entitled under applicable law to see or delete the personal data that we have about you including any digital identifiers such as cookie IDs and mobile advertising IDs that AcuityAds may store.

 We will provide you with the ability to see the personal data that we have by providing you with a copy of that data.
 And we will delete the data upon request so long as we are not prohibited from doing so by applicable law and/or the information is not required for us for billing, fraud prevention or security purposes.